The Permit Counter Becomes the Plan-Review Model

 Second, official comments should label their origin.
 The record should distinguish automated pre-check output, staff-authored comments, and staff-adopted model suggestions.

-Third, systems should be tested on local edge cases.
-Historic districts, overlays, floodplains, fire zones, accessory dwelling units, local amendments, phased construction, and nonstandard lots are where generic compliance logic can fail.
+Fourth, systems should be tested on local edge cases.
+Historic districts, overlays, floodplains, fire zones, accessory dwelling units, local amendments, phased construction, manufactured housing, rural parcels, and nonstandard lots are where generic compliance logic can fail.

-Fourth, procurement should buy audit rights.
-Cities need logs, version notices, error reports, data-retention terms, public-records support, and exit paths.
+Sixth, procurement should buy audit rights.
+Cities need logs, version notices, error reports, data-retention terms, public-records support, data-portability rights, subcontractor visibility, security obligations, and exit paths.
 Vendor dashboards cannot be the only civic memory.
+This belongs with AI procurement and vendor and platform governance.

-Fifth, performance should be measured by burden as well as speed.
-Faster review is not successful if it shifts cost to applicants, increases opaque corrections, or worsens outcomes for people without paid code consultants.
+Twelfth, performance should be measured by burden as well as speed.
+Faster review is not successful if it shifts cost to applicants, increases opaque corrections, worsens outcomes for people without paid code consultants, or makes the model's preferred drawing style the only practical style.

 These requirements fit broader public AI discipline.
 GAO centers governance, data, performance, and monitoring; NIST frames risk management across design, deployment, use, and evaluation.
+Federal memoranda such as OMB M-25-21 and M-25-22 are not municipal building-code rules, but they show the current public-sector vocabulary: high-impact use, testing, impact assessment, lifecycle monitoring, procurement controls, portability, interoperability, privacy, and civil-rights risk.
 A permit model belongs inside that accountable stack, not outside it as a convenience tool.

 What This Changes